Does CBD help with autoimmune disease in dogs?

 What are symptoms of autoimmune disease?

 Symptoms of autoimmune disease can show at any time, but typically start around age six or higher.
-Depending on the type of autoimmune disease, symptoms may be local to the area effected, or may be evident in the whole body.
+Depending on the type of autoimmune disease, symptoms may be local to the area affected or may be evident in the whole body.
 The symptoms also vary depending on the disease, however there are a few common signs to look for that your dog may need to be tested for an autoimmune disease.

 Common symptoms of autoimmune disease include: